jhumelsine/jhumelsine.github.io/_posts/2024-02-27-composite-design-pattern.md

 Placing structural management in the `Composite` is safer, but now the structure management feature is missing from the main `Component` interface.

 I feel that safety is more important than transparency, which is why my diagram places `add(Component component)` in the `Composite`.
 Here are my reasons:
 * This is separation of concerns as described in [Computation and Coordination](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#computation-and-coordination).
 They are two different responsibilities.
 The `Client` is interested in computation, which it achieves via its reference to `component.execute()`.
 The `Configurer` is interested in coordination, which it achieves via its references to `composite.add(component)`.
+The `Client` should not know nor care about how the tree is constructed.
+The `Configurer` already knows all configuration specifics, such as were to find `add`.
 * Declaring `add(Composite composite)` in `Component` is stating that all classes that implement `Component` must provide an implementation for `add` and that includes the `Leaf` classes for which `add` is not a valid behavior.
 This is a violation of the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
 What should `Leaf` do in its `add` implementation?
 Nothing?
 Throw an exception?
 There is no behavior that won’t cause confusion when attempting to add a `Component` to a `Leaf`.
 Therefore, don’t allow it in the first place.

 Here are some examples of what the Composite object tree might look like.
 This first version is the simplest.
 The tree consists of one `leaf` node: